karliatto/blog-manager/README.md

 ## More testing

-For testing the rest of the code syntax and server side run the following comand:
+For testing the rest of the code syntax and server side run the following command:

 ```bash
 npm test